mrslacklines/intonation_synthesis/README.md

 # Explainable Deep Neural F0 Model of Polish Read Speech
 This projects aims at training a deep neural network for modelling Polish read speech F0 and exploring the relevance of input linguistic features on the predicted F0 contours.
-Currently we are using AWS SageMaker as the cloud service for running both the training and inference.
+Currently I am using the AWS SageMaker as a cloud service for running both the training and inference.
 The generation of feature relevance and plotting can be run both in cloud and locally.
-This project is the main part of my PhD dissertation, which I (**Tomasz Kuczmarski**) am currently writing up.
+This project is the main part of my (**Tomasz Kuczmarski**) PhD dissertation, which is currently undergoing the reviews.
 Keep your fingers crossed :).

 ## Build containers
 Build and push a docker container to the Amazon Web Services ECR repository